aws/aws-parallelcluster/docs/configuration.rst

 encrypted
 """""""""
-Whether or not the volume should be encrypted (should not be used with snapshots).
+Controls if the volume should be encrypted (note: this should *not* be used with snapshots).

 Defaults to false. ::